In part 1 of this series, I covered:

 3.)
 Spacing between headlines and body copy

-In the first example below, the first “Emissions targets” is halfway between the surrounding paragraphs.
+In the first example below, the first "Emissions targets" is halfway between the surrounding paragraphs.
 This makes for a design in which no relationship is established between the paragraphs above or below.
-By giving more space above the headline, it creates a better relationship, as the headline should describe the content immediately below it and not above it.
-I’ve mentioned it a few times now in this short video series, but there can be a lot to go wrong with typography, and to make things as simple and easy as possible is good advice.
-Therefore, it’s not a bad guideline to say two parts about the headline and 1 part below.
+Giving more space above the headline creates a better relationship, as the headline should describe the content immediately below it and not above it.
+I've mentioned it a few times now in this short video series, but there can be a lot to go wrong with typography, and to make things as simple and easy as possible is good advice.
+Therefore, it's not a bad guideline to say two parts about the headline and 1 part below.
 This established a good synergy between the headline and the following paragraph.

 4.)
 Line length